microsoft/reactxp/docs/docs/components/view.md

 animateChildMove: boolean = false;

-// Id of an element that describes the view for screenreader.
+// Id of an element that describes the view for screenreader. ariaLabelledBy?: string = undefined; // Web only

-ariaLabelledBy: string = undefined; // Web only
+// A custom role description to be read by the screen readers. ariaRoleDescription?: string = undefined; // Web only

 // Block touches for this component and all of its children
 blockPointerEvents: boolean = false; // iOS and Android only